Does Revenue Diversification Actually Work for Nonprofits?

 Soliciting donations from individuals, either on a one-time or recurring basis, is another fundraising option.
 Similar to holding fundraising events, the people who are most comfortable soliciting donations from individuals tend to be different personality types than your typical grant writer.
 This means you may need to hire new staff if you decide to approach individuals for cash donations.

-A second factor to consider related to asking for cash donations is that it’s not something that will work for every issue or in every community.
-Some issues are going to lend themselves more to this type of fundraising than others.
+A second factor to consider when asking for cash donations is that it may not work for every issue or in every community.
+Some issues are more suited to this type of fundraising than others.

 For example, if your organization provides a tangible community service, you may be able to generate widespread community support because community members can see, and maybe even directly benefit from, the results of your work.
 If your organization works on an issue that resonates emotionally with potential donors, that’s also a strong sign that an individual donor campaign could work for you.

 Asking individuals for money will be a harder task if you have difficulty showing the impact of your work.
-If you struggle to articulate what you’ve accomplished, if you can’t provide a clear vision of how your work is making a difference, it’s going to be challenging to get individuals to donate money.
+If you struggle to articulate what you’ve accomplished and can’t provide a clear vision of how your work is making a difference, it will be challenging to get people to donate money.

 Even when you can easily demonstrate the value of your work, it can be difficult to convince an individual donor that their modest cash donation will make a difference to your organization.
-This is particularly true if your organization appears to be well funded by grants and other funding sources.
+This is particularly true if your organization appears well-funded by grants and other sources.
 So it’s a balancing act.
-To make individual donations a consistent income stream, you must be able to show your organization’s accomplishments and how small cash donations make those accomplishments possible.
+To make individual donations a consistent income stream, you must be able to show your organization’s accomplishments and how small cash donations enable them.

 ADDING PARTNERSHIPS TO GRANT- AND FUNDRAISING-DEPENDENT ORGANIZATIONS